Madhulathayallamanda/Traffic-Guard-Bengaluru/README.md

 ---

-## 5. Why this should win
+## 5. Key Highlights

 - **Real government data, not a toy dataset** — 298k actual enforcement records with GPS coordinates, vehicle types, timestamps, and police station attribution.
-- **Genuinely working, not a slide deck** — every score and recommendation is computed live; changing a filter recomputes everything in under a second.
+- **- Fully functional prototype with interactive analytics and reporting features** — every score and recommendation is computed live; changing a filter recomputes everything in under a second.
 - **Actionable, not just descriptive** — it doesn't just say "here are violations," it ranks locations by *traffic impact* and tells an officer what to do about each one.
 - **Predictive, not just historical** — the risk-window engine turns past enforcement data into a forecast of where/when to patrol next.
-- **Deployable today** — Bengaluru Traffic Police already collects this exact data (it's the file this runs on); this is the analytics layer they're missing, not a hypothetical pipeline.
+- **- Built using a modular architecture that can be extended for real-world deployment and future integrations.** — Bengaluru Traffic Police already collects this exact data (it's the file this runs on); this is the analytics layer they're missing, not a hypothetical pipeline.